carlmylo/docu-rpcs3/pages/english/instruments/gamepads/ps5-dualsense.md

 ## NOTES

 * PlayStation 5 DualSense controllers can be connected via USB or wirelessly via Bluetooth.
 For Bluetooth, you need a Bluetooth receiver to connect to your computer.
+* To play Guitar/Bass/Keys parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
 * There is no binding file as all controls are default.
-* To play Guitar/Bass/Keys parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
+* This controller auto-strums like god intended.

 ## Pad Information